An origin story for West Virginia

-Deep inside her heart there was a cavern - a space big enough to grow life, but it only grew stalactites and stalagmites, crystals and gold, and she wept for a millenia.
+Deep inside her heart there was a cavern - a space big enough to grow life, but it only grew stalactites and stalagmites, crystals and coal, and she wept for a millennia.

 Until one day a creature found her cavern and ducked inside to get out of the rain.
 Once they had discovered the beauty there, others came.
 They came to marvel at the beauty of her heart and some to take a small piece home with them, and so her love was spread.

 It wasn’t long before she noticed how the creatures marveled at her outer beauty, and gathered there as well, climbing up into her lap and resting there, building homes in her arms, raising children at the crook of her neck and nourishing themselves at her breast with all the glorious nutrients she had to offer, washing themselves and drinking from the flowing stream she had created with her tears.